dwhiffing/fury/content/nato/gr/navy/body.md

 **Frigates**

 **Elli Class**: The two Elli Class were new build Kortenaer class ships which Greece received in the early 1980s.
-These were excellent ships of Dutch design but the eight sister ships were kept in Dutch service and not transferred to Greece beginning in 1993.
+These are excellent ships of Dutch design but the eight sister ships, which historically transferred to Greece beginning 1993, were kept in Dutch service.
 These ships have a very modern propulsion system, aircraft facilities for two AB-212 ASW helicopters, 8x Harpoon missiles, Sea Sparrow air defence missiles, an Oto-Melara 76mm gun and Phalanx Close In Weapons System (CIWS).